 When you feel hard-pressed by the demands and difficulties in ministry, it helps to know you're in good company.

-"We've been surrounded and battered by troubles," Paul writes, "but we're not demoralized; we're not sure what to do, but we know that God knows what to do; we've been spiritually terrorized, but God hasn't left our side; we've been thrown down, but we haven't broken" (2 Cor.
+"We've been surrounded and battered by troubles," writes Paul, "but we're not demoralized; we're not sure what to do, but we know that God knows what to do; we've been spiritually terrorized, but God hasn't left our side; we've been thrown down but we haven't broken" (2 Cor.
 4:8-9, The Message).

-One big demoralizer in ministry is not having enough people to do the work, and here at LEADERSHIP we've been short-staffed for three months.
-After an extended, thorough search for the right associate editor, we thought we'd found our person--and it didn't work out.
-We'll have to live with more work than people for a while longer.
+One big demoralizer in ministry is not having enough people to do the work.
+A few years ago at Leadership we'd been short-staffed for three months.
+After an extended thorough search for the right associate editor, we thought we'd found our person — and it didn't work out.
+We had to live with more work than people for a while longer.

 The same day I received that disappointing call, the mail brought two letters criticizing me or my work.
-Vance Havner once said that in ministry, you need the mind of a scholar, the heart of a child, and the hide of a rhinoceros.
-I guess ...1
+Vance Havener once said that in ministry you need the mind of a scholar, the heart of a child, and the hide of a rhinoceros.
+I guess I haven't achieved ...1